B.A., Trent University (History), 2013

 J.D., Queen’s University, 2018C

-Call to the Bar (anticipated), 2019
+Call to the Bar in Ontario in 2019

-Outside of the office, Dan enjoys spending time with friends and family on Weslemkoon Lake.
-He loves everything outdoors – including fishing, ATVing, snowmobiling, and spending time on the water.
-He is also passionate about cooking and is always trying new recipes and techniques.
+As a Peterborough native, I am excited and thankful to be able to practice in my hometown.
+Outside of the office, I enjoy spending time with friends and family on Weslemkoon Lake.
+I love everything outdoors – including fishing, ATV-ing, snowmobiling, and spending time on the water.
+I am also passionate about cooking and am always trying new recipes and techniques.